Because most burglars enter homes by simply opening unlocked doors or windowsor

 pizza delivery guy, Jehovahs Witnesses, the sketchy home improvement salesman

-of the view of anyone at your front door.
+of anyone at your front door.

 The layout of some houses makes it easy for strangers on the sidewalk to